ChemCharles/McLeod-Group-data-workflows/README.md

 Please be considerate when using the workflows.

-For any further details please email either malcolm.mcleod@anu.edu.au or christopher.fitzgerald@unimelb.edu.au.
+For any further details please email either malcolm.mcleod@anu.edu.au or cfitzgerald@marum.de